Election Info FAQs

 Q14: How does a church or other organization volunteer to become a voting location?

-A: If you are in Maricopa County you can call 602.506.3535.
-All other counties should contact your County Elections Office.
+A: Contact your County Elections Office.
 Polling places are usually designated 3-6 months before an election, but do feel free to contact your Elections Department as they are often looking for new voting locations.

 Q15: What are the Key Election Dates to remember?